phillipdavidstearns/heads-tails/connecting.md

 1. On your host system, open a terminal and enter `ifconfig` to view the existing network interfaces.
 1. Connect the ethernet adapter to your host machine and run `ifconfig`.
 Make note of the name of the adapter's interface e.g. `en19` or `usb1` or `eth1`.
 1. Connect the ethernet cable to the host system and the Raspberry Pi
 1. If you already know the hostname of the Raspberry Pi, turn on the Raspberry Pi, wait a minute for the sstem to boot, then run `ping <hostname>.local`, replacing `<hostnname>` with that of the hostname of the Raspberry Pi.
 If you get a successful ping, then skip to Logging In.

 ```
-ping -c 5 heads-tails-cali.local
+ping -c 5 heads-tails-mulholland.local
-PING heads-tails-cali.local (169.254.142.18): 56 data bytes
+PING heads-tails-mulholland.local (169.254.142.18): 56 data bytes
 64 bytes from 169.254.142.18: icmp_seq=0 ttl=64 time=0.231 ms
 64 bytes from 169.254.142.18: icmp_seq=1 ttl=64 time=0.329 ms
 64 bytes from 169.254.142.18: icmp_seq=2 ttl=64 time=0.348 ms
 64 bytes from 169.254.142.18: icmp_seq=3 ttl=64 time=0.278 ms
 64 bytes from 169.254.142.18: icmp_seq=4 ttl=64 time=0.292 ms
---- heads-tails-cali.local ping statistics ---
+--- heads-tails-mulholland.local ping statistics ---
 5 packets transmitted, 5 packets received, 0.0% packet loss
 round-trip min/avg/max/stddev = 0.231/0.296/0.348/0.041 ms
 ```